Ammarsyed91/F20PA/Preprocessing/README.md

 python -m venv venv
 venv\Scripts\activate
 Install Dependencies
-Ensure you have the requirements.txt file in the repository.
+Ensure you have a requirements.txt file in the repository (which should include packages such as tqdm, pdfplumber, and nltk).
 Then run: pip install -r requirements.txt
 Configure File Paths
 Open the config.py file and adjust the following paths to match your system: